BACCHUS 2020 CHAPTERS 1-3

 King Hades hadn’t given him much time to accomplish his mission.
 He’d purposely kept the timeline short because he didn’t want to damage relations or worse, risk war with the Atlanteans.
 Everything was riding on this trip.
 Bacchus could not, would not, fail.

 One week later…

 Bacchus slipped off the craft shortly after it landed on Earth.
-They were in a place called Los Angeles, which was apparently filled with millions of humans.
+They were in a place called Los Angeles, a city filled with millions of humans.
 Bacchus hoped those millions included females.

-Commander Orion had dropped off an Atlantean woman named Cassandra, then had taken off for someplace called New York.
-He’d probably notice a weight discrepancy, but would otherwise remain blissfully unaware of Bacchus’ deception.
+Commander Orion, brother to Ares, had dropped off an Atlantean woman named Cassandra at the ocean’s edge.
+Once she was at a safe distance, Orion had taken off for someplace called New York to locate the Atlantean Queen’s friend, Brigit.
+No doubt he’d notice a weight discrepancy but would otherwise remain blissfully unaware of Bacchus’s deception.